qkzk/fm/development.md

   - [x] move opening to internal settings, just let the interface in status
 - [x] icons / metadata.
 Use nerdfont icons when metadata is hidden.
   - [x] display icons in fuzzy finder of files
+  - [ ] don't use icons in fuzzy if the user doesn't want them.
 - [x] FIX: thumbnailer queue is locked too long and freezes status thread
 - [x] thumbnailer sync with workers trough atomics.
 Avoid locking the queue too oftenly
 - [x] fuzzy picker.
 Move prompt to top